oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

 {% img blog/gatsby-netlify-okta/admin.png alt:"Admin Section" width:"800" %}{: .center-image }

 Everyone can log in and everything is in-memory at this point.
 You can even add a new blog post:

 {% img blog/gatsby-netlify-okta/create-post.png alt:"Create blog post" width:"800" %}{: .center-image }

 Click **Publish** and you're in business!

 {% img blog/gatsby-netlify-okta/blog-added.png alt:"Blog post added" width:"800" %}{: .center-image }

 Unfortunately, you'll lose your post as soon as you restart your development server.

-The cool thing is you can change Netlify CMS so it stores files in Git instead.
+However, you can update Netlify CMS to store files in Git instead!

 ## Integrate Netlify CMS with GitHub for Continuous Deployment